 His request, six months after a first extension, will likely give ammunition to critics who say that the government has failed to tackle the Boko Haram threat effectively.

-"Emergency rule has not been able to achieve its objective of stopping the Boko Haram insurgency," said Dapo Thomas, a political commentator from Lagos State University.
+"Emergency rule has not been able to achieve its objective of stopping the Boko Haram insurgency.
+The sect has become more daring and deadly.
+The government should not further curtail the freedom of the people by an extension," said Dapo Thomas, a political commentator from Lagos State University.

 A month ago, militant fighters kidnapped 276 girls from a secondary school in the town of Chibok, Borno state, which has led to global outrage and an international effort to rescue the 223 still missing.